10 Unexpected Side Effects Of Lemon Tea

 Lemon tea is an immunity boosting refreshing drink preferred by many.
 While it does have many health benefits, overconsumption of lemon tea can cause a few unexpected side effects that seriously affect your health.

-Scroll down the infographic below to know the most common side effects of drinking too much lemon tea.
+Scroll down and check out the infographic below to know the most common side effects of drinking too much lemon tea.

 most common side effects of drinking lemon tea (infographic)